toholdaquill/toholdaquill.github.io/95theses/thesis-6.md

 Remember, on the Internet, journalism is no different from spam or child pornography or cyberwar.
 It's all zeroes and ones.
 It's all data.
 And it can be filtered, blocked, and disrupted with ease.

-Once this happens, once martial law on the Internet is complete, once no email, no blog post, no tweet traverses the Internet without the permission of the government, then the power of the security apparatus will be total, and they will be free to kidnap, interrogate, torture, imprison and murder at will.
+Once this happens, once martial law on the Internet is complete, once no email, no blog post, no tweet traverses the network without the permission of the government, then the power of the security apparatus will be total, and they will be free to kidnap, interrogate, torture, imprison and murder at will.
 To think that such awesome power will not be misused -- that any human being can be trusted with such power -- is naive.

 You could argue, this hasn't happened yet, why should we expect it to happen?
 What about our democratic principles?
 What about our long tradition of democracy?